Build a marketplace – with WordPress or SaaS?

 The headless approach allows for fast custom development but requires a bigger budget.

 This approach allows for infinitely more customizability than Sharetribe Go.
-It also makes custom-coding significantly faster and more enjoyable than Wordpress, as with Flex, you only need front-end development to get your marketplace running, while to customize WordPress heavily you need to dive deep into its internals.
+It also makes custom marketplace development significantly faster and more enjoyable than WordPress, as with Flex, you only need front-end development to get your marketplace running, while to customize WordPress heavily you need to dive deep into its internals.
 However, the time and budget needed to launch a marketplace with Flex are likely to be higher and depend a lot on how much you want to customize your marketplace.

 All this considered, it’s not possible to offer a similar day-by-day account and example budget of building a marketplace with Flex than we did for Sharetribe Go and WordPress.
 (In fact, if you’re tight on either time or money, we recommend launching with a fast and affordable no-code solution first.)

 Phase 1: Get started

 Working with Flex starts with getting access to Flex and doing some mandatory configurations.
 Completing this phase shouldn’t take you longer than a couple of hours.

 Phase 2: Design your marketplace user experience